IU2MEH/shiva/README.md

 - Connect to reverse beacon network

-- Don't read list files everytime for every client but read one time and store it in an array and reread if file change
+- Don't read list files everytime but read one time and store it in an array and reread if file change